Stress & Fight Or Flight Mode

 The problem is that this mode will kick on when stressed about our loved one, our own weight, bills etc. Additionally a single moment of stress can initiate fight or flight mode for up to 72 hours, possibly since this may have been how long we used to be hunted in the sabre-tooth tiger days.
 If you thought it was hard to loose weight before, try it with digestion completely turned down.
 If you thought it was hard to build muscle before, try doing it without the ability to heal (Which is when our muscles grow).
 If you thought it was hard to communicate with your loved one, try it without the ability to think, with additional pressure from this same system to turn to aggression, finger pointing, blame and anger.

 There is literally no corner in our world that stress has not inflamed.

 We literally can no longer afford to allow stress to secretly sabotage our self improvement, relationships and groups.
 The good news is that there is a solution that we can employ on an individual and societal level.

-(Excerpt form our upcoming book)
+(Excerpt from our upcoming book)

 “It’s not our fault.”

 It's not our fault that our relationships have been struggling.
 It's not our fault that our health has been getting worse and worse with every passing year.
 It’s not our fault that we have been falling out of love with our children, family and close friends.
 It's not our fault that our battle for life itself and keeping our heads above water seems to become less and less possible.
 There has been an actual and hidden reason all along…